-11.1.9 Units
+11.1.10 Units

 In Artec Studio, all software operations use millimeters as the default measurement unit.
 If you need to import or export a model in other units, change the settings under Units.
-The software applies these settings only when importing or exporting a model.
+The software applies these settings only when importing or exporting a model or a point-cloud scan.

-Selecting the Show unit-selection dialog on import option enables you to choose on import which measurement unit was used to create the scan (see Figure 122).
+Selecting the Show unit-selection dialog on import option enables you to choose on import which measurement unit was used to create the scan (see Figure 124).
 Artec Studio supports units of millimeters, centimeters, inches and meters.
 If in most cases you import data in a particular measurement unit, but you might occasionally import models created using another unit, you should enable the Only if object is less than mm option and enter the threshold value.
 In this case, the unit-selection dialog will only appear if the model dimensions are below the threshold value.

 The Default import units and Default export units dropdown lists determine the default measurement units for importing and exporting models.
+When exporting point-cloud scans (Artec point cloud and Leica Geosystems Cyclone Point Cloud), application will ignore the specified units.
+See Exporting Point Clouds for details.

-Figure 122: Unit-selection window.
+Figure 124: Unit-selection window.

-11.1.10 View-Control Settings
+11.1.11 View-Control Settings